Exploring the Latest Frontiers in Breastfeeding Medicine: Insights from the International Lactation Consultant Association’s Annual Conference

 The interplay between the baby’s oral cavity and the composition of the mother’s milk microbiome was a revelation that left attendees intrigued.
 Tamara T. Ajeeb, a PhD candidate at McGill University, highlighted this relationship, underscoring how the baby’s oral microbiota can influence the types of bacteria present in the mother’s milk microbiome.

-This discovery adds a new dimension to our comprehension of breastfeeding dynamics and opens doors to potential interventions that could optimize the mutual benefits for both mother and child.
+This discovery adds a new dimension to our comprehension of breastfeeding dynamics and opens doors to potential ways that could optimize the mutual benefits for both mother and child.

 5. HMO Absorption: A Gateway to Healthy Early Life: